HuiningYuan/BILLIE/README.md

 approach, named BILLIE (Bi-level identification of equations).

 Requirements
-This Python code is tested under the following environment:
+This Python code was tested under the following environment:
 Python==3.8.5
 Pytorch==1.7.1
 numpy==1.20.3